 Getting started with podcasting is easy enough, although you’ll ideally want to invest at least a little into equipment (such as microphones and editing software) to produce the best quality recordings you can.
 You’ll also likely need a dedicated hosting plan that’s capable of handling the traffic you’ll receive so that your content won’t slow down your website.

 How to Set Yourself Up to Launch a Successful Side Hustle

 Whatever your goals might be, there are several ways to set yourself up for success when launching a side hustle.
 You’ll want to have:

 - A website with a secure and trusted web host

 There are also many helpful resources available online for learning more about the gig economy.
 There’s really never been a better time to take a chance on something you’ve always wanted to do!

 There’s often more to a side hustle than just adding money to your household income.
 A freelance gig can give you a greater sense of freedom and control.
 Plus, it never hurts to earn a little extra cash now and then.

-You can set yourself up for a successful new side hustle in 2020 by planning ahead carefully and exploring your options.
-There are plenty of online businesses you can get involved in, such as web design and proofreading, as well as offline options like repair and ridesharing.
+You can set yourself up for a successful new side hustle in 2021 by planning ahead carefully and exploring your options.
+There are plenty of passive income opportunities you can get involved in, such as web design and proofreading, as well as offline options like repair and ridesharing.

-Whatever your new adventures are in the new year, DreamHost is here to help support them.
+Whatever your hustle idea, DreamHost is here to help support you.
 With our shared hosting plans and support services for even the smallest budgets, you’ll be one step closer to kicking off your new side hustle successfully!